-- Teaching a broad, balanced, engaging curriculum - To focus on positive praise, praising children's efforts and achievements - Encouraging independence and resilience - Providing positive role models for children to follow - Creating and maintaining well organised classrooms and safe play areas - To work in partnership with parents/carers for the benefit and development of the child - Involving children in the development of procedures and guidelines - Ensuring that children are aware of expectations about behaviour-use behaviour checklists daily to ensure consistency across the school - Showing respect for children as individuals and taking into account their points of view - ❖ To follow the behaviour policy when managing behaviour. - Class teachers to ensure they follow up and supervise any lost minutes given.
-Teachers to supervise this in their own classrooms. - Incidents which require an incident report must be followed up with parents and logged in the parental informing logs - Regularly reviewing, developing and using systems which recognise and celebrate good behaviour within individual classrooms.
+- ❖ Value all God's children with dignity and respect and take into account their points of view - Treating all others with dignity and respect irrespective of background, gender, sexuality and race. - Teaching a broad, balanced, engaging curriculum - To focus on positive praise, praising children's efforts and achievements - Encouraging independence and resilience - Providing positive role models for children to follow - Creating and maintaining well organised classrooms and safe play areas - To work in partnership with parents/carers for the benefit and development of the child - Involving children in the development of procedures and guidelines - Ensuring that children are aware of expectations about behaviour-use behaviour checklists daily to ensure consistency across the school - ❖ To follow the behaviour policy when managing behaviour. - Class teachers to ensure they follow up and supervise any lost minutes given.
+Teachers to supervise this in their own classrooms. - Incidents which require an incident report must be followed up with parents and signed. - Regularly reviewing, developing and using systems which recognise and celebrate good behaviour within individual classrooms.